Frequently Asked Questions.

-You can exchange foreign currency at the airport and a couple of banks on the East Coast, but NO banks do so on the South Coast.
-There are plenty of ATM’s though that accept credit and savings account cards, providing they are linked to Visa, Mastercard, American Express, JCB or Cirrus.
+You can exchange foreign currency at the airport.
+Some larger banks accept US$ for currency exchange.
+There are plenty of ATM’s though which accept credit and savings account cards, providing they are linked to Visa, Mastercard, American Express, JCB or Cirrus.

 - DO I NEED TO TIP?

-Tipping is not customary, although if offered it will be gladly accepted.
-Restaurants usually add a 10% service charge to the bill.
+Tipping is not customary, although if offered it will be usually be politely declined.
+Taiwan’s a very honest and fair country.